top of page

 When you get health insurance, most insurers require a waiting period of 1 to 4 years for pre-existing ailments and specific illnesses.
 You can't make claims for those conditions during the waiting period.

-In your 20s, the likelihood of developing serious illnesses is low.
-This makes it the perfect time to start your health insurance journey.
-You can easily avoid waiting periods with early coverage and receive benefits for pre-existing conditions.
+This is exactly why getting medical insurance before 30 is a smart move.
+In your 20s, the chances of developing serious illnesses are low, which makes it the perfect time to start your health insurance journey.
+By buying early, you can complete your waiting periods sooner and enjoy full coverage for pre-existing conditions later in life.

 By your 30s or later, health risks naturally increase, and you will already be past the waiting period.
 This means you get full coverage when you need it, without delays or restrictions.

-Buying early ensures continuous and complete protection.
-It gives you peace of mind knowing that your health insurance will provide full coverage when you need to make a claim.
+Purchasing medical insurance before 30 guarantees continuous, uninterrupted protection and gives you peace of mind knowing that your health insurance will provide full coverage precisely when you need it the most.

 Lifestyle-Related Illnesses Are Striking Younger